-Growing up in Germany, home to the world’s most famous marzipan, I was practically raised on this stuff.
-Well, not really, but I wouldn’t have protested had my parents tried :) Marzipan is incredibly delicious.
+Being from Germany, home to the world’s most famous marzipan, I was practically raised on this stuff.
+Well, not really, but I wouldn’t have protested had my parents tried :) It’s just incredibly delicious.
 But it’s also expensive to buy.
 The way around this?
 Make your own!
-The good news is that marzipan and almond past are also super easy and quick to make and now you can make your own anytime, anywhere.
+Making your own almond paste is not only vastly cheaper, it’s fresher, tastes far better than most store-bought brands, and is SO easy and quick to make!
+Now you can make your own anytime, anywhere.
 Yes, your life is forever changed.
 Look no further, this is simply the BEST homemade marzipan recipe!

 Though marzipan has long been associated with Germany and Italy in particular, its roots are actually in the Orient.
 As far back as 850, a Persian doctor by the name of Rhazes praised the curative properties of almond and sugar paste.
 (See, now why can’t our doctors today be equally so inspired?)
 When the Crusaders returned to Europe from the Orient they brought this delicacy back with them.
 Initially only enjoyed by kings and the very wealthy, by the 19th century when sugar was being extracted from sugar beets, making it cheaper, marzipan became widely accessible.
 It has been a prized and popular treat ever since.